-Peter Kenlan’s practice includes all aspects of real estate law.
+Peter Kenlan’s commercial real estate practice includes acquisitions, dispositions, development, title and land use analysis, and leasing.
 Drawing on his diverse professional experience, Peter helps clients navigate a broad range of complex real estate transactions.

 - University of Maine School of Law Faculty Scholastic Achievement Award, given to the student achieving the highest grade point average over three years of study